USS Cocopa: World War II

 Cocopa was named after an Arizona Indian tribe.
 She began her naval career with the Atlantic fleet during the waning months of World War II, making two passages across the Atlantic with barges in tow, followed by a third passage to Trinidad.
 Her second convoy was attacked by a German U-boat, with Cocopa barely escaping destruction.
 Cocopa was next ordered to the Pacific theater, witnessing the final days of the war between July and August of that year.
-V-J day found the ship in Leyte, Philippines.
+V-J Day found the ship in Leyte, Philippines.

 Interwar service

 Following World War II, Cocopa shuttled between the Philippines, Shanghai, Okinawa and Hong Kong on occupation duty, before returning to Puget Sound Naval Shipyard in January 1947 for an overhaul.
 From 1948–49 she plied Alaskan waters.

-In June 1951, having returned to the Far East, Cocopa accepted what many writers have termed the last Japanese surrender from World War II.
-Lieutenant Commander James B. Johnson accepted the capitulation of nineteen Japanese soldiers who had been living on the island of Anatahan, in the Northern Mariana Islands.
-The ship repatriated these men and their personal effects to Guam, from whence they were ultimately returned to Japan.
+30 June 1951, having returned to the Far East, Cocopa accepted what many writers have termed the last Japanese surrender from World War II.
+Lieutenant Commander James B. Johnson accepted the capitulation of Captain Katsusaburo Usui and nineteen other Japanese soldiers who had been living on the island of Anatahan, in the Northern Mariana Islands since 12 June 1944.
+The ship repatriated these men and their personal effects to Guam, from whence they were ultimately returned to Tokyo, Japan on 6 July 1951.
 However, other Japanese holdouts continued to surrender over the next few decades, though in much smaller numbers.